D. OFFICIALS WHO ADMINISTER THE CODE OF CONDUCT

 c.
 Unauthorized recording of administrative, faculty, or judicial meetings;

 d.
 Storing, sharing, and/or other distribution of any such audio, video or images by any means.

-x.
-Abuse of the University Judicial System: including but not limited to:
+y.
+Abuse of the University Judicial System or the Title IX Grievance Process, including but not limited to:

 i. failure to appear before a judicial body or University official when requested;